 If the dfdl:encoding property specifies a fixed-width encoding then the content length is the character width (in bits) multiplied by the length.

 If the dfdl:encoding property specifies a variable-width encoding then the length will depend on the actual characters in the element's value.
-The characters must be decoded one by one, adding up their widths (in bits), while counting to the specified length value.
+The characters MUST be decoded one by one, adding up their widths (in bits), while counting to the specified length value.

 For a simple element, dfdl:lengthUnits 'characters' may only be used for textual elements, it is a Schema Definition Error otherwise.

-Some DFDL implementations may support character set encodings where the characters are not a multiple of 8-bits wide.
+Some DFDL implementations MAY support character set encodings where the characters are not a multiple of 8-bits wide.
 Encodings which are 5, 6, 7, and 9 bits wide are rare, but do exist, so the overall length of the content region may not be a multiple of 8-bits wide.

 Length of Simple Elements with Textual Representation